BND Hamburger Icon

 18. eBay seller

-An eBay seller is sometimes referred to as an eBay assistant, and the job’s primary function is to sell other people’s products on eBay for a small commission.
-Becoming an eBay seller is simple and affordable, but the platform is riddled with scammers, so you have to be very careful who you work with, as you could be held responsible for packages your customers don’t receive.
+An eBay seller is sometimes referred to as an eBay assistant; the job’s primary function is to sell other people’s products on eBay for a small commission.
+Becoming an eBay seller is simple and affordable, but the platform is riddled with scammers.
+You must be very careful who you work with, as you could be held responsible for packages your customers don’t receive.
 When selling on eBay, be overcautious and never share any personal data, such as credit card or banking information.

 19. Internet security consultant

-If you’re passionate about IT, communication systems and computers, you are highly marketable to small businesses that need to upgrade their online security.
-Helping business owners avoid viruses, hackers and scammers can be a very lucrative business, especially if you have the skills to secure sensitive client and customer information.
+If you’re passionate about IT, communication systems and computers, you are highly marketable to small businesses that must upgrade their online security.
+Helping business owners avoid viruses, hackers and scammers can be a very lucrative business — especially if you have the cybersecurity knowledge and skills to secure sensitive client and customer information.

 20. Graphic design